 Goober, photographer, musician, and hip-hop dancer are just a few of the many wonderful qualities of Kenyon Fatt.
 With an impressive collection of colorful bandanas, Kenyon can be spotted on campus coasting on his longboard decked out in flair and his signature black glasses.
 Kenyon loved his NSO trip and hopes to impart the same experience to incoming students and share his enthusiasm for CC.
 His advice to the class of 2017?
 "Cherish every moment here at CC."

-Lucy is a rising junior, Outdoor Recreation Committee member, and returning NSO leader.
+Lucy is a rising senior, Outdoor Recreation Committee member, returning NSO leader, and generally an OG.
 Additionally, she spends much of her time working with the Student Organization for Sexual Safety, serving as a mentor in the North Boys Enrichment program, volunteering with the Farm Club, and organizing and attending events with student clubs like Invisible Children, Good Foodies, and the Women’s Spirituality Circle.
 She is excited to welcome incoming students!

 We're excited to have Megan join the NSO leader team!
 Megan is a rising sophomore intending to major in Biology.
 Megan loved her Priddy experience when she was a freshman and hopes to provide the same experience, if not better, to the incoming class of 2017.
 Her advice to new students?
 Don't compare yourself with other students, be yourself!

-A Colorado native, Fischer is a rising sophomore undecided about his future major.
-Fischer is an avid outdoorsman and hopes to impart his same appreciation and love for nature to fellow students.
-Fischer is excited to join the NSO team as a leader for 2013-2014.
+A Colorado native, Fischer is a rising Junior majoring in Geology, minoring in Spanish and aiming for med-school.
+Fischer is an avid outdoorsman, he loves to climb, ski, backpack, and do anything that takes him outdoors.
+He is stoked to lead NSO and he hopes to impart his same appreciation and love for nature and CC to fellow students.
 For Fischer, his "NSO experience was a very powerful and successful acclimatization process to the new world of college" and hopes he can provide the same guidance to his trippees.
-Welcome class of 2017!

 A junior Sociology major with double minors in Feminist & Gender Studies and Education, Savannah loves the Colorado vibe.
 She is a leader for the Outdoor Recreation Committee, the founder of OrgasmiCC, a student group dedicated to increasing autonomy on campus, a co chair of Feminist Collective, a tutor at the Writing Center, works at a restaurant in Downtown Colorado Springs, and dabbles in filmmaking, world frolicking, and crafting for funsies.
 Her advice to first years?
 “Get outside, explore what Colorado has to offer, do what makes you happy, and hopefully you’ll never find yourself without interesting things to do.”